Macquarts/Password-Generator.-github.io/README.md

 # Password-Generator

 ##  Project Requirements:

-This assignment requires us to generate JavaScript generated random secure password for the user.
-Responsive user interface were used, so it could be viewed on multiple screen sizes.
-The password characters could include lowercase, uppercase, numbers and special characters.
+This assignment requires us to generate a random secure password application for employees, based on the criteria that they've selected.
+The application runs in the browser and features updated HTML and CSS-powered JavaScript code.
+It uses a responsive user interface that adapts to multiple screen sizes.
+The password includes special characters, lowercase, uppercase, and numbers.

 ### Name of the Contributors